How We Test

 Where We Tested

-Our testing began in Minnesota and Wisconsin.
-During this initial phase, we analyzed the stability and control, comfort, walkability, and protection of each shoe, taking note of shoes that had issues early on, such as very soft soles or hot spots.
-Next, our testing took west to Colorado, where we chased dry trails in locations ranging from Canon City to Fruita.
-We then continued our testing on longer and more technical trails in Moab, Sedona, and Grand Junction.
+Our testers are lucky to live near Sedona, Arizona, and have the ability to travel to other areas within the state in addition to Minnesota, Utah, and Colorado to test our shoes.
 Riding a variety of terrain was essential to allow us to see how the shoes performed on longer rides and more technically demanding terrain.
-Our riding temps ranged from snow and 25 degrees to over 80 degrees in the desert, some days were wet, while others were hot and dry.
+Our riding temps ranged from snow and 25 degrees to over 95 degrees in the desert, some days were wet, while others were incredibly hot and dry.
 We rode cross country, alpine, desert trails, and even did a little winter fat biking.
 Lastly, we hiked in our shoes in conditions ranging from wet, sloppy snow, and mud to bone dry Slickrock.
-We then analyzed our results to determine the best all-round women's clipless mountain bike shoe.
+We then analyzed our results to determine the best all-around women's clipless mountain bike shoe.